Frederic Edwin Church

 Frederic Edwin Church (1826-1900)

-A quintessential exponent of Romanticism, the American painter Frederic Edwin Church was an important member of the Hudson River School of landscape painting, a pupil and friend of Thomas Cole (1801-48), the movement's leader, and a contributor to Luminism.
+One of America's best landscape artists and the quintessential exponent of Romanticism, the American painter Frederic Edwin Church was an important member of the Hudson River School of landscape painting, a pupil and friend of Thomas Cole (1801-48), the movement's leader, and an important contributor to Luminism.
 In addition to capturing the physical and spiritual beauty of native American scenery, Church travelled extensively the length and breadth of the continent, depicting tropical forests, spectacular waterfalls, volcanoes and icebergs.
-At his peak during the mid-Victorian Age, he was one of the most famous artists in the United States, but tastes changed, and by the time he died he was largely forgotten.
-Famous paintings by Church include: The Falls of Niagara (1857, Corcoran, Washington), The Heart of the Andes (1859, Metropolitan Museum New York), Twilight in the Wilderness (1860, Cleveland Museum of Art), and Cotopaxi (1862, Detroit Institute of Arts).
-His art is currently undergoing a revival, due to today's environmental concerns.
+At his peak during the mid-Victorian Age, he was one of the most famous modern artists in the United States, but tastes changed, and by the time he died he was largely forgotten.
+Famous works of American art by Church include: The Falls of Niagara (1857, Corcoran, Washington), The Heart of the Andes (1859, Metropolitan Museum New York), Twilight in the Wilderness (1860, Cleveland Museum of Art), and Cotopaxi (1862, Detroit Institute of Arts).
+One of the greatest dramatic landscape painters of 19th century modern art, his works are currently undergoing a revival, due to today's environmental concerns.

 FAMOUS AMERICAN PAINTERS